gonzaaasanchez/tfi-backend-sanchezpalomino/README.md

 - **TypeScript**: Static typing for greater robustness
 - **Avatar upload**: User profile avatars stored in MongoDB
 - **Unified profile updates**: Update profile data and avatar in a single request
+- **Pet Management System**: Complete CRUD for pets with characteristics
+- **Role-based Access Control**: Different permissions for users and admins
+- **Audit Logging**: Track all changes in the system
+- **Pagination & Filtering**: Advanced search and pagination for all entities
+- **Image Management**: Pet avatars with proper content type handling

 ## 📋 Prerequisites